duanelupinski/nifi-crdb-installation/README.md

 You can run a small demo with these repositories on the same disk that NiFi is installed on, but for a proper POC I reccommend attaching separate disks using a single primary partition with one of the following allocations.
 For a production installation we would have different recommendations.
 We only need to attach and partition the drives, the script will mount them to the appropriate location.

-For our local VirtualBox cluster we attached a separate 50GB disk to each VM and partitioned it into five separate storage areas as described below.
+For our local UTM cluster we attached a separate 50GB disk to each VM and partitioned it into five separate storage areas as described below.

 | Disk | Mount | Size |
 | ------------- | ------------- | ------------- |